intelligent-agent/redeem/docs/gettingstarted/index.rst

     ./tutorial.rst

-What will you need to get started?
+..  rubric:: What will you need to get started?

 The **Replicape** can be ordered from `ThingPrinter`__ or `Seeed Studio`__.